-From 7th January 2013, you may be liable to a new tax charge if you, or your partner, have an individual income of more than £50,000 and one of you is receiving Child Benefit.
+You may be liable to a new tax charge if you, or your partner, have an individual income of more than £50,000 and one of you is receiving Child Benefit.
 It may also apply if someone else receives Child Benefit for a child that lives with you.

-Although the change applies from January 2013, the calculation to decide whether or not a household is affected by the change will include the full income for 2012/13.
+Although the change applied from January 2013, the calculation to decide whether or not a household is affected by the change will include the full income for 2012/13.
 So those households that include higher earners need to be aware of the rules now.

 You will be affected by the High Income Child Benefit charge (HICBC) if during a tax year any of the following applies to you: